IgniteUI/indigo-design-docfx/en/getting-started.md

 #### 1. Indigo.Design System

 The design system is a Sketch library that contains various components (symbols) that allow a designer to create intricate user interfaces and leverage pre-made palettes, typographies and assets such as icons and illustrations.
-On top of that UI components are built to offer design time flexibility throguh various states and templates.
+On top of that UI components are built to offer design time flexibility through various states and templates.
 To improve your productivity there is also a collection of patterns such as product details layouts, various forms, and pricing tables among others.

 Learn more: